dirkwhoffmann/DeepDrill/docs/Tutorials/Installation.md

 - **Step 3: Compile the source code**

-    Compiling the application requires a standard C++ tool chain to be installed:
+    Compiling the application requires CMake and a standard C++ tool chain to be installed:
     ```bash
+    cd DeepDrill
+    mkdir build
-    cd DeepDrill/src
+    cd build
+    cmake ../src
-    make
+    make -j
-    cd ..
     ```

-On success, a `bin`</code>` directory has been created which contains the `deepdrill`</code>` executable.
+On success, two executables have been build: `deepdrill` and `deepflight`.